You In the Classroom: About College-Level Teaching

 - The college has an agreement with the Association for the Development of Technology in Education (ADTE) entitling the Dawson community to free support on various applications.
 You can find these applications in the Shared Hard Drive (R) under R:/Software/Sandbox.
 If any of these tools are of interest to you and you would like more information on how to integrate them into your classroom, please contact Rafael Scapin at ext.
 1404 or via email at email@example.com.

-- There are special services for students with learning and other disabilities.
-Some students with diagnosed learning disabilities are entitled to extra time on in-class work and some may wish to write assignments or exams in an alternate supervised location.
-Students entitled to such privileges are required to show teachers documentation.
-Contact Student Accessibility services (local 1195) for more information.
+- There are services for students with learning and other disabilities.
+For example, some students receive extra time on in-class work and some may wish to write assignments or exams in an alternate supervised location.
+To access these services contact the Student AccessAbility Centre (local 1195).

 The College evaluates teachers on a regular basis using procedures that were developed by members of the Dawson Community.
 New teachers are evaluated every year until they reach three years’ seniority.
 Self-assessment, peer review, and student feedback are all components of the teacher evaluation process.